 Rule 43.54 details the maintenance that must be carried out under the authority of, and according to the provision of, a maintenance organisation certificate issued under Part 145.
 Aircraft and aircraft components maintained under this Part may only be released to service by a person authorised to do so by the certificated maintenance organisation.
-Ratings covering aircraft and aircraft components that are required to be maintained by a Part 145 maintenance organisation may be added to an aircraft maintenance engineer licence issued under Part 66.
-Before annotating such a rating, the appropriate experience and examinations acceptable to the Director are to be obtained.
+Ratings covering aircraft and aircraft components that are required to be maintained by a Part 145 maintenance organisation may be added to an AMEL issued under Part 66.
+Before annotating such a rating, the appropriate experience and examinations acceptable to the Director must be obtained.